-Table 5 provides the raw-score means, standard deviations, ranges, internal consistency reliabilities (Cronbach's alpha), and standard errors of measurement for each form of each subtest.
-The mean raw-score differences across forms were within 2 points for each subtest.
+Table 5 provides the mean and standard deviation of the raw score, internal consistency reliabilities (Cronbach's alpha), and standard errors of measurement for each form of each subtest.
+The mean raw score differences across forms were within two points for each subtest.

-The highest raw-score reliabilities were found for AR.
-This can be attributed to the test length as AR has the largest number of items; generally, reliability increases with test length.
-Reliabilities ranged from 0.77 to 0.80 for the three VR forms; from 0.76 to 0.79 for QR; from 0.82 to 0.85 for AR; and 0.67 to 0.69 for the two DA forms.
-Standard error of measurement was based on the raw-score metric and was approximately 2.9 for VR (number of items = 40), approximately 2.6 for QR (number of items = 32), approximately 3.1 for AR (number of items = 50), and approximately 2.2 for DA (number of items = 26).
-The score reliability pattern in 2015 is similar to last year.
-All reliability indices ranged from moderate to high with the exception of DA, which is moderate.
+The highest raw score reliabilities were found for AR.
+This can be attributed to the test length as AR has the largest number of items, and generally, reliability increases with test length.
+Reliabilities ranged from 0.74 to 0.75 for the three VR forms; from 0.76 to 0.79 for QR; and 0.83 to 0.85 for the AR forms.
+The SEM was based on the raw score metric and was approximately 2.9 for VR (number of items = 40), approximately 2.6 for QR (number of items = 32), and approximately 3.1 for AR (number of items = 50).
+The score reliability pattern in 2016 is similar to the 2015 exam.
+All reliability indices are in line with expectations for comparable tests of this type and length.